hackertehlike/hackertehlike.github.io/_stories/3rfm/chapter4.md

 “Oh, I won’t tell a soul,” Irena said.
 “But hold on, I thought Wonyoung rejected Songhoon’s invitation.”

-“She did, but she also said it was not because of Songhoon but she just wants to go with her friends.”
+“She did, but she also said it was not because of Songhoon, but because she wants to go with her friends.”

 “It’s for the better, Hyun,” said Soobin.
 “You don’t want the ire of half of the Academy’s male population.”